Hetal-Patil/nifty500-factor-screener/README.md

    screener.in exports, Trendlyne, TickerTape) since yfinance does not reliably expose P/E, P/B, ROE, or D/E for NSE-listed stocks.

-## What I'd say about this in an interview

-- **"Does the strategy work?"** — The current version is a synthetic-data research pipeline, so I wouldn't claim real alpha from it.
-The goal was to build the full research workflow — scoring, sector-neutral ranking, backtesting with costs, and the diagnostics needed to sanity-check it (IC, monotonicity, significance testing).
-To make it investment-grade I'd add point-in-time fundamentals, historical constituents, and out-of-sample validation.
-- **"Why these factors?"** — Value, momentum, and quality are standard, well-studied equity factors: value captures cheapness, momentum captures recent price strength, and quality captures profitability and balance sheet strength.
-Combining them reduces reliance on any single signal.
-- **"Biggest risks?"** — Look-ahead bias, survivorship bias, transaction costs eroding a small edge, sector/size bias, and overfitting to the backtest period.

 ## Possible extensions

 - Real fundamentals integration (see Limitations above)